Currently working on

 I've added some control over the randomization range.
 It is now possible to set a

-minimum and a maximum value for randomiztion on knobs.
-This can be set by changing
+minimum and a maximum value for randomization on knobs.
+This can be set by

-keyboard or by clicking the up / down arrows under the knob).
-The range, when not
+the keyboard or by clicking the up / down arrows under the knob).
+The range, when

 … it doesn't look too pretty right now, but it works) and the selected